chocoOnEstrogen/choco.rip/content/docs/features/pages.md

 ## File Location

-Pages should be stored in the application's pages directory, which is automatically created at:
+Pages can be created with either extension in the application's pages directory:
-- Windows: `%APPDATA%\{APP_NAME}\pages`
-- macOS: `~/Library/Application Support/{APP_NAME}/pages`
-- Linux: `~/.config/{APP_NAME}/pages`

-## URL Routing

-Pages are automatically routed based on their file location:
+- `pages/about.md` → `/about`
 - `pages/about.page` → `/about`
-- `pages/products/index.page` → `/products`
+- `pages/products/index.md` → `/products`
 - `pages/products/item.page` → `/products/item`

+## Choosing Between Formats

+Use `.md` when:
+- Writing content-heavy pages
+- Creating documentation
+- Need standard Markdown features
+- Want automatic table of contents
+- Prefer writing in Markdown

+Use `.page` when:
+- Building landing pages
+- Need complex layouts
+- Using custom sections (hero, features, etc.)
+- Want more control over HTML structure

 ## Best Practices

+1. Choose the appropriate format for your content type
+2. Use consistent formatting within each file type
+3. Include proper SEO metadata in the frontmatter
+4. For Markdown files:
+   - Use headings hierarchically (h1 → h2 → h3)
+   - Take advantage of automatic anchor links
+   - Include code language for syntax highlighting
+5. For Page files:
-1. Use semantic HTML within sections
+   - Use semantic HTML within sections
-2. Leverage Bootstrap classes for responsive layouts
+   - Leverage Bootstrap classes for layouts
-3. Keep sections focused and concise
+   - Keep sections focused and concise
-4. Use appropriate section types for content
-5. Include proper SEO metadata in the frontmatter
-6. Organize pages in logical directory structures
+6. Organize files in logical directory structures